handoyo18/BeautifulSoup-Capstone/README.md

 - Environment preparation (2 points)
 - Finding the right key to scrap the data  & Extracting the right information (5 points)
 - Creating data frame & Data wrangling (5 points)
-- Craating a tidy python notebook as a report.
+- Creating a tidy python notebook as a report.
 (2 points)
 - Implement it on flask dashboard (2 points)